effectfully/inference-in-agda/UnificationInAgda.lagda.md

   boolToℕ′ true  = suc zero
 ```

-is not considered to be constructor-headed as the second test in
+is not considered to be constructor-headed, because Agda does not attempt to unfold recursive definitions in the RHS of a clause of a function.
+With this definition the second test in

 ```agda
   idVecAsMaybe′ : ∀ {b} -> Vec ℕ (boolToℕ′ b) -> Vec ℕ (boolToℕ′ b)